zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-amazon.md

 “Those creatures who seek redemption which desire exodus run to a certain length, and that length The door is clogged.

-“Because of the sins that have given their most rewarding, they are due to karma Not to be excreted from it.
+“Because of the sins that have given their most rewarding, they are due to kamma Not to be excreted from it.

 [APZ 170.4] (#apz170 .4) {#apz170 .4 .ref .apz} "He suffered this fear of Domnus